BAPostma/messagingprinciples/content/about.md

 ---

 The principles on this website are the culmination of combined years of experience building distributed systems with message based integrations.
-The authors have made these guiding principles publicly available for anyone to template and use in their projects and architectures.
+The authors have made these guiding principles publicly available for anyone to template and use in their projects and architectures. :heart:

 ### Authors
 * Barry Postma